BgeeDB/bgee_pipeline/pipeline/Differential_expression/README.md

 ## Details on stage/organ differential expression

 **launch_diff_analysis_rna_seq.pl** and **launch_diff_analysis_affymetrix.pl**
-* Retrieve information from the bgee database
+* Retrieve expression data from the bgee database
 * Remove "life stage" (UBERON:0000104) from analyses because it is the development stage root!
 * Run run differential expression analysis for one stage and different anatomical entities AND for one anatomical entity and different stages
 * Done only if at least 2 replicates for a given condition in one experiment